Alternative Routes to Certification

 - 3: Individuals with subject-matter expertise in shortage areas (e.g. career changers)

 - 4: Individuals teaching with conditional certificates employed by a district

-- Program Options: Special Education (p12) with a minimum of one additional endorsement in the following: Secondary Education content area or Elementary Education.
+- Program Options: Elementary Education or Secondary Education Content Endorsements available.
 Click here for a list of endorsements and requirements.
 PLU Alternative Routes prioritizes Special Education.

 - Course List and Cost by Term: Special Education with Elementary or Special Education with Secondary (includes list of additional courses for the master’s degree)